Gifted education: Cluster grouping

-Cluster grouping is the gathering of four to six gifted and talented and/or high achieving students in a single classroom for the entire school day.
+Cluster grouping is the gathering of four to six gifted and talented and/or high-achieving students in a single classroom for the entire school day.
 Cluster teachers are specially trained in differentiating for gifted learners.
-Clusters are typically used in upper elementary grades.
 Within a cluster group, instruction may include enrichment and extensions, higher-order thinking skills, pretesting and differentiation, compacting, an accelerated pace, and more complexity in content.

-Colloquium

-Like acceleration, colloquium provides advanced material for high school students.
-In colloquium, students take Advanced Placement (AP) courses.
-However, colloquium is different from AP classes because students are usually given more projects than students in AP classes.
-Students in colloquium also generally study topics more in depth and sometimes in a different way than students enrolled in AP classes do.
-Colloquium is a form that takes place in a traditional public school.
-In colloquium, subjects are grouped together.
-Subjects are taught at different times of the day; however, usually what is being taught in one subject will connect with another subject.
-For example, if the students are learning about colonial America in History, then they might also be analyzing text from The Scarlet Letter in English.
-Some schools may only have colloquium in certain subjects.
-In schools where colloquium is only offered in English and History, colloquium students usually take Advanced Placement courses in math and science and vice versa.

 Compacting

 In compacting, the regular school material is compacted by pretesting the student to establish which skills and content have already been mastered.
 Pretests can be presented on a daily basis (pupils doing the most difficult items on a worksheet first and skipping the rest if they are performed correctly), or before a week or longer unit of instructional time.
 When a student demonstrates an appropriate level of proficiency, further repetitive practice can be safely skipped, thus reducing boredom and freeing up time for the student to work on more challenging material.